bool(false)

 The conference included a tour of Indiana Rail Road’s Senate Avenue Intermodal Terminal and speakers from International Feed, S&P Global, POET, Pence Group, Cole Hardwood, Cargo Services, Indiana Rail Road, ISA, ICMC, and Ports of Indiana.

 “Improving our infrastructure to support local containers terminals can provide Hoosier farmers with access to overseas customers,” said Courtney Kingery, CEO of the Indiana Soybean Alliance (ISA) and the Indiana Corn Marketing Council (ICMC).
-“Indiana corn and soybean farmers produce premium, value-added products but often lack easy access to international container facilities that offer efficient shipments of identity-preserved commodities to world markets,”
+“Indiana corn and soybean farmers produce premium, value-added products but often lack easy access to international container facilities that offer efficient shipments of identity-preserved commodities to world markets.”

 The development of shipping containers with standard dimensions supports efficient transport of a variety of goods in truck-sized containers.
 Standard containers are generally 8-feet wide, 8.5-feet tall and 20 or 40-feet long, with larger sizes available.
 Global standardization allows ocean vessels to stack and carry more than 20,000 containers per voyage to multiple countries around the world.